jmquigs/ModelMod/README.md

 * Windows.
 * 32-bit only games at the moment.
 * The game must use D3D9 for rendering.
 Make sure you have the D3D9 runtime installed.
-This is an especially true for Windows 10 systems: https://www.microsoft.com/en-us/download/details.aspx?displayLang=en&id=35.
-Developers can skip this since you need the DX SDK instead.
+This is an especially true for Windows 10 systems.
+Developers can skip this since you need the DX SDK instead.  https://www.microsoft.com/en-us/download/details.aspx?displayLang=en&id=35.
 * Only a few games have been tested.
 Programming effort is usually required to get new games to work.
 * For animated models, the target game